×

 When we asked about emergency services, members in Ecuador wrote:

 "The Big Public Hospital in Cuenca is Moscosa, which is about a mile away.
-I've been to the bathroom there and wouldn't recommend it, because if the bathrooms aren't clean, I wouldn't trust the service (same goes for restaurants.)," remarked one member in Cuenca.
+I've been to the bathroom there and wouldn't recommend it, because if the bathrooms aren't clean, I wouldn't trust the service (same goes for restaurants.)," said one foreigner in Cuenca.

 View More Answers